sayabasu/Soulstone/README.md

 ```

 ## Running with Docker
 The repository includes Docker images for the client and server.
-Docker Compose loads environment values
+Docker Compose now attempts to load
-from `.env.example` in the repository root.
+configuration from a local `.env` file first and falls back to `.env.example` if the local override is
+missing.
+Update `.env` to customize your host port bindings or other secrets while keeping `.env.example`
+as the shared template.

 ```bash
 docker compose up --build
 ```

 The default configuration exposes the client at <http://localhost:5173> and the API at <http://localhost:4000>.
+Adjust the `PORT` and `CLIENT_PORT` values in your `.env` to change the ports published on your machine.
+Set
-Set the `DATABASE_URL` in `.env.example` (or your local `.env`) to point at your hosted PostgreSQL instance.
+the `DATABASE_URL` in `.env.example` (or your local `.env`) to point at your hosted PostgreSQL instance.

 ## Common Scripts
 Run scripts from the repository root unless otherwise noted.